kasikritc/error_of_time_estimation/README.md

-# error_of_time_estimation
-Welcome to the Error of Time Estimation Project!
+# Welcome to the Error of Time Estimation Project!

 This is my Secondary 3 Mathematics Project which I integrated my knowledge data science into it.